shsagir/play-area-sync/docs/limits.md

 **Scope**: Universal and Professional Apps

-**Description**: Each MySQL scaling comes with a fixed amount of maximum available storage - [Universal](http://www.fortrabbit.com/specs#plans) & [Professional](http://www.fortrabbit.com/specs-pro#mysql)).
+**Description**: Each MySQL scaling comes with a fixed amount of maximum available MySQL storage - [Universal](http://www.fortrabbit.com/specs#plans) & [Professional](http://www.fortrabbit.com/specs-pro#mysql)).
 When this limit is exceeded all privileges to write operations, which could create additional data, are suspended.
 Those write operations are:

 * `CREATE TABLE`
 * `CREATE VIEW`